bitpoke/stack/docs/install-stack-on-gke.md

 related: true
 ---

-## How to install Stack on GKE?

-Right now, GKE is the most tested Kubernetes environment for Stack.
 Keep in mind that for now, Kubernetes 1.13.6 and 1.14.2 are not supported because of [https://github.com/presslabs/stack/issues/23](https://github.com/presslabs/stack/issues/23).

-### Cluster description
+## Cluster description

 If you want to move quickly, you can use the predefined terraform scripts from [terraform](https://github.com/presslabs/stack/tree/master/terraform/examples/gke).

-Those scripts allow you to create a new cluster with 4 node pools, pre-configured with the labels and taints:
+These scripts allow you to create a new cluster with 4 node pools, pre-configured with the labels and taints:

 - `system`, used by the control plane to host all operators pods.
 Those nodes don't need heavy resources.
 - `database`, MySQL related nodes.
 You can tweak the MySQL performance by using nodes with faster IO and maybe bigger memory for the query cache, depending on the use-case.
 - `wordpress` is used to host pods that run the PHP code with helper containers for serving media files via buckets.
 - `wordpress-preemptible` is the same as the `wordpress` pool, but it has the `cloud.google.com/gke-preemptible` taint.
 Because of that, you can use preemptible machines for development sites, lowering the entire costs of the cluster.

-In order to continue with terraform, you'll need some pre-requirements:
+In order to continue with terraform, you'll need some prerequisites:

 - `Terraform v0.12.1`
 - `gcloud`